melinda-hl-lim/Launch-School/rb-120_OOP/lesson_1_oo_readings/object_oriented_programming_book.md

 ### Accidental Method Overriding

 Remember that every class inherently subclasses from `Object`.
 As `Object` comes with many critical methods, don't accidentally overwrite any of them or your application might break!

+## Summary of Lesson:

+At this point we should be familar with the basics of OOP in Ruby.

+**We should understand these major concepts:**

+- relationship between a class and an object
+- idea that a class groups behaviours (i.e. methods)

+At the object level:

+- objects do not hsare states between other objects, but they do share behaviours
+- the values in an object's instance variables (states) are different, but they can call the same instance methods (behaviours) defined in the class

+At the class level:

+- classes also have behaviours not for objects (class methods)

+Regarding inheritance:

+- classes can only sub-class from 1 parent class
+- subclassing is used to model hierarchical relationships
+- we can mix in as many modules as needed -- this is a way of implementing multiple inheritance
+- understand how sub-classing and/or mixing in modules affects the method lookup path